huggingface/blog/asr-chunking.md

 file so it is not enabled by default, but as you saw in the earlier example you need only to add `chunk_length_s` to your `pipeline` for it to work.

-In practice we observed that most of the bad inference is kept within the strides, which get dropped before inference, leading to a proper inference of the full text.
+In practice, we observed that most of the bad inference is kept within the strides, which get dropped before inference, leading to a proper inference of the full text.